Yakovlev MC-21: Proposed variants

-Modification of MC-21-400 with increased range up to 12000 km and Aviadvigatel PD-18R engines.
+Modification of MC-21-400 with increased range up to 12000 km and Aviadvigatel PD-14R engines.

+Operators

 Orders

-By the end of the 2013 MAKS Air Show, there were 175 firm orders including 50 for Rostec subsidiary Aviakapital leased to Aeroflot and 35 more with PD-14 engines for governmental customers, 50 for Ilyushin Finance (10 to be leased to Red Wings Airlines and six to Transaero), 30 for Vnesheconombank Leasing (10 to be leased to UTair Aviation and 6 to Transaero) and 10 for IrAero with an agreement for 20 others leased from Sberbank of Russia, for a potential 195 orders.
-Transaero bankrupted in 2015.
+By the end of the 2013 MAKS Air Show, there were 175 firm orders including 50 for Rostec subsidiary Aviakapital leased to Aeroflot and 35 more with PD-14 engines for governmental customers, 50 for Ilyushin Finance (10 to be leased to Red Wings Airlines and six to Transaero), 30 for Vnesheconombank Leasing (10 to be leased to UTair Aviation and 6 to Transaero), and 10 for IrAero with an agreement for 20 others leased from Sberbank of Russia, for a potential 195 orders.
+Transaero went bankrupt in 2015.

-In June 2016, Azerbaijan Airlines tentatively signed to lease ten -300s from Ilyushin Finance.
+In June 2016, Azerbaijan Airlines tentatively signed to lease ten MC-21-300s from Ilyushin Finance.
 By July 2018, 175 firm orders and nearly 150 intentions had been recorded.

 At the 2019 MAKS Air Show, at Zhukovsky International Airport, Moscow, Bek Air signed a letter of intent for ten Irkut MC-21 aircraft, Yakutia Airlines likewise signed for five aircraft and an undisclosed customer for a further five aircraft.
 Delivery of the new aircraft was expected to be in the second half of 2021.

 In the fall of 2022, Russia's largest air carrier, the Aeroflot Group ordered 89 SJ-100 regional jets, 210 MC-21 medium-range jets, and another 40 Tu-214 narrow-body jets.
-18 MC-21 & 34 SJ-100 Aircraft From Rostec was confirmed later in 2023.
+18 MC-21 and 34 SJ-100 aircraft from Rostec were confirmed later in 2023.
 But chief executive Sergei Aleksandrovsky suggested the other two types might be dropped, and transfer of the entire fleet to MC-21s.
+Aeroflot signed a contract for the supply of 90 MC-21 aircraft on 18 September 2026.